Roopaish/evento/README.md

 - [x] Event creator can create and assign tasks to the team memebers in boards and cards
 - [x] Event creator can create job/gigs posting for event
 - [x] Job seeker can apply for the job/gigs listed in each event, event creator can view and select or reject them
-- [ ] Event creator can create a seat mapping with labels and prices
+- [X] Event creator can create a seat mapping with labels and prices
-- [ ] Buy tickets for a paid event with seat selection
+- [X] Buy tickets for a paid event with seat selection
-- [ ] Event recommendation system according to user preferences
+- [X] Event recommendation system based on current viewing event
-- [ ] Publish separate website with new subdomain for each event, with own branding
+- [X] Publish separate website with new subdomain for each event
-- [ ] Integrate facebook and instagram apis to directly share stuffs about the event
+- [X] Email Compagins
-- [ ] Analytics of event, how many people visited, are interested, paid for tickets etc.
+- [X] Analytics of event, how many people visited, are interested, paid for tickets etc.

 ## How to run